National Register Listserv Policy and Guidelines

-The National Register provides an online discussion forum (listserv) as a service and benefit to National Register credentialed psychologists and doctoral students participating in the National Psychologist Trainee Register (collectively “members”).
+The National Register provides an online discussion forum (listserv) as a service and benefit to National Register credentialed psychologists and doctoral students participating in the National Register Associate Program (collectively “members”).
 The National Register offers the listserv to (a) facilitate communications among National Register members on topics of interest to health service psychologists, (b) to provide information from the National Register, (c) and to otherwise promote the general aims of the National Register and foster collegial exchange of ideas.
 The resources (hardware, software, and technical assistance) are provided by the National Register as a service to members.
 The listserv is offered to all National Register members as a benefit of membership, provided members adhere to rules for participation as described below.
 Consistent with APA ethical principles, list members are aware of and respect cultural, individual, and role differences, including those based on age, gender, gender identity, race, ethnicity, culture, national origin, religion, sexual orientation, disability, language, and socioeconomic status and consider these factors when using the National Register listserv.

 The following rules from the National Register are binding on all National Register members participating in the listserv:

 - Malicious use: The listserv may not be used to intentionally interfere with or disrupt other forum members, network services, or network equipment.
 This includes distribution of unsolicited advertisement or chain letters, propagation of computer viruses, and use of the listserv to make unauthorized entry to any other machine.